AstroMined/debtonator/docs/progress.md

    - Need to implement custom repository exceptions
    - Error translation in services needs to be standardized
    - Exception hierarchy should be consistent across the application

+4. **SQLAlchemy ORM Update Patterns**
+   - Identified and fixed issues with updated_at timestamps not updating properly
+   - Need to ensure proper ORM update pattern usage across all repositories
+   - Improved documentation needed for SQLAlchemy best practices